You Don’t Really Know Your Target Audience Until You Ask the Right Questions

 Customer personas today are far more detailed than ever before.
 It’s not enough just to know, for example, that your audience is largely made up of female owners of investment firms in New England.

 Your personas should be specific to the individual so when you put content in front of them, it speaks directly to their situation.
-Even something as basic as knowing a user lives in Vermont versus Connecticut can make a huge difference along their buyer journey.
+Even something as basic as knowing a user lives in Vermont versus New Hampshire can make a huge difference along their buyer journey.

 Build your personas using the following criteria, and get as detailed as you can: